-For those who are wanting more electricity over a longer period of time, or just need to power something with more wattage demand, a solar generator in the 250-1000 watt range will be a great option.
+For those who want more electricity over a longer period of time, or just need to power something with higher wattage, a solar generator in the 250-1,000 watt range is a great option.

 These generators are usually easily transported by a single person or carried in tandem.

-With this one you can have more things and be completely off grid.
+With this one, you can power more things and be completely off grid.
 Ideal for a small cabin or a whole house with low electric consumption.